natea/edx-platform/docs/en_us/course_authors/source/developing_course/testing_courseware.rst

-.. _Testing Your Course:
+.. _Testing Your Courseware:

 ###########################
-Testing Your Course
+Testing Your Courseware
 ###########################

+.. "courseware" is a troubled term -- perhaps "course content"? also, to distinguish more from the beta testing chapter, perhaps something like "Ongoing Validation of Your Course"...

-The way your course looks in Studio is not the way students see and experience it.
-To test your course, while you develop course content and afterward, you must view and interact with your course from a student's point of view.
+The way your course looks in Studio is not the way that students will see and experience it when it is live.
+To test the content that you add when you are building your course, you view and interact with your course from a student's point of view.

-From within Studio, you can:
+In Studio, you have options to:

 * :ref:`Preview Your Course`
 * :ref:`View Your Live Course`

 For information about setting up a beta test for your course, see :ref:`Beta_Testing`.

 .. _Preview Your Course: